 Civil Engineering is the field that reaches out far more than what you imagine it to be.
-A Civil Engineer is responsible for the design, construction and management of buildings, bridges, highways, airports, tunnels, water supply networks, waste water treatment, transportation in a region and many more things which play an important role in the development of a place and add on to what a place really looks like.
+A Civil Engineer is responsible for the design, construction and management of buildings, bridges, highways, airports, tunnels, water supply networks, wastewater treatment, transportation in a region and many more things which play an important role in the development of a place and add on to what a place really looks like.
 Nowadays, Civil Engineering has also found its importance in various fields that were never thought to have its application, like Structural analysis of human body, organs and cells, transportation of RBCs/WBCs in blood vessels etc.

 Often regarded as one of the earliest engineering branches, Civil Engineering is the discipline that deals with all structures that aid human life.
 Right from basic necessities like buildings for shelter to architectural wonders like the Taj Mahal or Pantheon.
 In addition, town planning, transportation planning, water supply and wastewater management, building dams and bridges and analyzing them also fall into the wide purview of Civil Engineering.

 The Civil Engineering department at IIT Bombay is ranked among the top universities around the world.
 The curriculum is designed to give you an exposure to a wide spectrum of related fields.
-Core courses in Structural Mechanics, Solid Mechanics, Fluid Mechanics, Geotechnical Engineering, Transportation Engineering and Remote Sensing help give a BTech student an overview of all areas in CE department.
+Core courses in Structural Mechanics, Solid Mechanics, Fluid Mechanics, Geotechnical Engineering, Building Materials and Construction, Transportation Engineering and Remote Sensing help give a BTech student an overview of all areas in CE department.
 Further, by pursuing an Honors degree or undertaking the final year project, B.Tech students have the opportunity to specialize, to some extent, in the area of their interest.
 Laboratory courses make sure that the student gets hands on experience, and together with field visits (visits are not a part of the curriculum per se, yet are conducted often) they supplement the theoretical knowledge gained in the classroom.
 The objective is to create future leaders of industries, policy planners and administrators of infrastructure systems.

 A worthwhile undertaking which also awards an additional degree in the transcript, it is meant for those who wish to explore more in Civil Engineering.
 A student can take 24 extra credits (4 additional courses) in the department, which must include two B.Tech projects (BTP 1 and BTP 2), to dive into deeper depths of Civil as a branch of life.
 The courses being offered as honors reflect advances in all the branches of civil engineering and are provided in good number for flexibility in choosing the ones matching a students interests.